x30unlimited/postpromoter/README.md

 # Steemium Postpromoter Fork

-## Intro
+## Note

 This fork does not modify any of the original postpromoter features.

-This fork expands the original postpromoter capabilities with new features, but always tries to respect the original by integrating new modules and modifying the main module as little as possible.
+Minimal impact on the original software.

-## Fork Features
+## Features

 ### Encrypted memos
-Bids and vote reversal requests can now be both encrypted or unencrypted.
+All incoming requests (vote bids, reversal requests...) can be can now be both encrypted or unencrypted.

 Upon encrypted transfers, postpromoter will always answer encrypting the memo.
+The postpromoter mechanic downstream will behave normally once memo is decrypted with the bidbot account memo key.

 Encrypted memo is enabled out-of-the-box. **No configuration required**.
-Upon encrypted memo detection, the postpromoter mechanic downstream will behave normally once memo is decrypted with the bidbot memo key.

-  ### Account creation
+### Sell Accounts

-Allow users to purchase accounts* on behalf of your account.
-Discounted claimed accounts are needed (see feature auto account claiming.)
+Allow users and dApps to purchase accounts* on behalf of your account.
+Discounted claimed accounts are needed in order to sell accounts (see feature auto discounted account claiming).

-Enable it in config.json under the boolean `account_creation_enabled`.
+Enable account selling in config.json under the boolean `account_creation_enabled`.

-Set a price for each account creation (in USD) under `create_account_price_usd`.
-In case more funds are sent, the system will automatically send leftovers along with the confirmation.
+Set a price for each account creation (in USD) under `create_account_price_usd`(In case more funds are sent, the system will automatically send leftovers along with the confirmation).

-The memo key word is **"createaccount"** followed by the new account name, and lastly followed by the owner public key, active public key, posting public key and memo public key (respectively).
+The memo *keyword* is **"createaccount"** followed by the new account name, and lastly followed by the owner public key, active public key, posting public key and memo public key (respectively).

 **Please note the 4 keys are required; in case same public key is desired for all auths just repeat it in the memo.**